 Your dog doesn't need to eat a toxic amount all in one sitting, either.
-N-propyl disulfide can build up in your dog's system over time, so an onion here and some garlic there can really add up.
+The toxic effects of N-propyl disulfide can build up in your dog's system over time, so an onion here and some garlic there can really add up.

 The table below acts as a useful indicator for how much onion could result in toxicity for your dog.
 This is, however, only a guide and, even if your dog consumes less than this, there is a possibility they could still suffer from the effects of ingesting the onion.
 If you are in doubt, it is best to consult with your vet.

 |Weight of Dog||Qty of Onion to Cause Toxicity|

 Symptoms of Onion Toxicity